Borne | Definition of Borne by Merriam-Webster

 Borne | Define Borne at Dictionary.com

+Since the latter part of the 18th century, a distinction has been made between born and borne as past participles of the verb bear 1.
 Borne is the past participle in all senses that do not refer to physical birth: The wheatfields have borne abundantly this year.
 Judges have always borne a burden of responsibility.
-Borne is also the participle when the sense is “to bring forth (young) ...
+Borne is also the participle when the sense is “to bring forth (young)” and ...

 Borne vs. born – Grammarist